christinali1017/Algorithm/README.md

 >For example, given the range [5, 7], you should return 4.

 **Idea**: what we need to do is to  find the similar bits of of m and n on the left side.

-For eample, if n = 111, m = 101, we need to find the similar part on the left side of m and n.
+ For eample, if n = 111, m = 101, the similar part on the left side is 1

 Similar left side + Fill 0s on the right side is the result.

 **Java code**: